-- 120.13 A1 The effective application of the conceptual framework by a Member is enhanced when the importance of ethical values that align with the fundamental principles and other provisions set out in the Code is promoted through the internal culture of the Member's organisation. - 120.13 A2 The promotion of an ethical culture within an organisation is most effective when: - Leaders and those in managerial roles promote the importance of, and hold themselves and others accountable for demonstrating, the ethical values of the organisation; - (b) Appropriate education and training programs, management processes, and performance evaluation and reward criteria that promote an ethical culture are in place; - (c) Effective policies and procedures are in place to encourage and protect those who report actual or suspected illegal or unethical behaviour, including whistleblowers; and - (d) The organisation adheres to ethical values in its dealings with third parties. - 120.13 A3 Members are expected to encourage and promote an ethics-based culture in their organisation, taking into account their position and seniority.
+- 120.13 A1 The effective application of the conceptual framework by a Member is enhanced when the importance of ethical values that align with the fundamental principles and other provisions set out in the Code is promoted through the internal culture of the Member's organisation. - 120.13 A2 The promotion of an ethical culture within an organisation is most effective when: - (a) Leaders and those in managerial roles promote the importance of, and hold themselves and others accountable for demonstrating, the ethical values of the organisation; - (b) Appropriate education and training programs, management processes, and performance evaluation and reward criteria that promote an ethical culture are in place; - (c) Effective policies and procedures are in place to encourage and protect those who report actual or suspected illegal or unethical behaviour, including whistleblowers; and - (d) The organisation adheres to ethical values in its dealings with third parties.

+120.13 A3 Members are expected to: